-When looking to book a vacation home in California, the most requested amenities include internet, TVs, and pools.
+When looking to book a vacation home in California, the most requested amenities include Pool, Internet, and Air conditioning.

-How many Hotel rooms and House rentals can I find in California?
+How many House rental and Apartment rental can I find in California?

-California has 124919 Hotel rooms and House rentals available to book.
+California has 197,119 House rental and Apartment rental available to book.